Shridhad/stoplight/README.md

 The `provider` method is just a utility method that returns the name of the provider.
 The `projects` method is the "magical" method.
 This is where a developer parses the data into the given specification.
 You should take a look in `lib/stoplight/providers/sample.rb` for a good starting point.

+The development environment is configured with all kinds of goodies like Spork, Guard, and Foreman.
+If you're developing, just run `foreman start` and code!
+As you write tests and code, Guard will run the tests, Spork will make it fast, and Growl will tell you if they passed or failed!

 Deployment
 ----------